 The People's Republic of China recognises the importance of adapting national economies to the sustainable development agenda and sees climate change as an important challenge to the world community.
 And while China has experienced a tremendous economic development, it is still not on a par with the western countries in its economic clout and emissions, even though it is the world's largest emitter of GHGs.
 This is due to the country's large population and the rapid industrialisation it is going through.
-As such, it considers economic development to be of utmost importance for the political agenda.
+As such, it considers economic development to be of utmost importance for the political agenda, to some extent overshadowing China's focus on reducing GHG-emissions.

-China recognises it has an important role to play on the international stage as regards climate change, and international solutions to this issue, and has therefore found its place in international environmental negotiations due to the absence of other previous leading countries in the arena.
-Further, China operates a large bilateral agreement with the European Union as relates to the development of strategies for greenhouse gas emission reductions, and a large emissions trading scheme.
+China recognises it has an important role to play on the international stage as regards to climate change, and international solutions to this issue, and has therefore found its place in international environmental negotiations due to the absence of other previous leading countries in the arena.
+Further, China operates a large bilateral agreement with the European Union as relates to the development of strategies for GHG-reductions, and a large emissions trading scheme.
 China wants to reach a level of 20% of total primary energy supply to be non-fossil fueled by 2030, and pursues this target by massive investments in renewable energies.
 This strategy is further pursued abroad, where the Chinese government has been funding infrastructure projects across the developing world, primarily in Africa, where China in 2009 pledged to build 100 clean energy projects in Africa.
 China therefore recognises the importance of clean and renewable energy in providing a reliable energy source for the development of the African and developing economies.

 China's political system does not consider the input of youth in high regard, a stance that is mutual.
-As such, china considers the main focus should be on youth inclusion in the economy to provide the economic development and rise in living standards that previous developed countries have achieved.
+As such, China considers the main focus should be on youth inclusion in the economy to provide the economic development and rise in living standards that previous developed countries have achieved.
+Without a functional world economy, a sustainable climate solution is outside the reach of any nation.
+The youth should not